 - Storage: leftovers will keep in an airtight container in a refrigerator for up to 4 days.

 - Freeze: Technically, yes, cooked pork chops can be frozen.
 Wrap them tightly in heavy duty aluminum foil, then place them in an airtight container for up to 3 months.
 However, we really recommend eating this one fresh.
-Cooked proteins have a tendency to try out when frozen after cooking, and we can’t vouch for how these will reheat once thawed.
+Cooked meats have a tendency to try out when frozen after cooking, and we can’t vouch for how these will reheat once thawed.

 Nutrition